Understanding Game-Based Learning: Benefits, Potential Drawbacks and Where to Begin

 - Increases student engagement and motivation — A 2019 research paper found when teachers incorporated digital game-based learning elements such as feedback, choice and collaboration into their instructional design, students become more engaged and motivated to learn.

-- Introduces situational learning — Learning doesn’t only occur in our heads; it in fact, it’s a fundamentally social process.
+- Introduces situational learning — Learning doesn’t only occur in our heads; in fact, it’s a fundamentally social process.
 Proposed in 1991 by Jean Lave, anthropologist, and Etienne Wenger, a computer scientist, situated learning helps students understand new concepts in the context of their social relationships.

 - Addresses special education needs — GBL positively impacts special education classrooms, too, according to this 2020 literature review.
 Researchers found that for students with individualized education plans, “game-based learning is a must to help guide instruction, create a positive environment, and generate academic success… [And students] with autism [are] more successful and motivated when using computerized games for academic lessons.”